Quotient-Space Diffusion Models: Abstract

 \section{Abstract}

-Diffusion-based generative models have reformed generative AI, and have enabled new capabilities in the science domain, for example, generating 3D structures of molecules.
-Due to the intrinsic problem structure of certain tasks, there is often a \emph{symmetry} in the system, which identifies objects that can be converted by a group action as equivalent, hence the target distribution is essentially defined on the \emph{quotient space} with respect to the group.
-In this work, we establish a formal framework for diffusion modeling on a general quotient space, and apply it to molecular structure generation which follows the special Euclidean group $\SE(3)$ symmetry.
-The framework reduces the necessity of learning the component corresponding to the group action, hence simplifies learning difficulty over conventional group-equivariant diffusion models, and the sampler guarantees recovering the target distribution, while heuristic alignment strategies lack proper samplers.
-The arguments are empirically validated on structure generation for small molecules and proteins, indicating that the principled quotient-space diffusion model provides a new framework that outperforms previous symmetry treatments.
+Diffusion-based generative models have reformed generative AI, and also enabled new capabilities in the science domain, \emph{e.g.}, fast generation of 3D structures of molecules.
+In such tasks, there is often a \emph{symmetry} in the system, identifying elements that can be converted by certain transformations as equivalent.
+Equivariant diffusion models guarantee a symmetric distribution, but miss the opportunity to make learning easier, while alignment-based simplification attempts fail to preserve the target distribution.
+In this work, we develop \emph{quotient-space diffusion models}, a principled generative framework to fully handle and leverage symmetry.
+By viewing the intrinsic generation process on the quotient space, the exact construction that removes symmetry redundancy, the framework simplifies learning by allowing model output to have an arbitrary intra-equivalence-class movement, while generating the correct symmetric target distribution with guarantee.
+We instantiate the framework for molecular structure generation which follows $\mathrm{SE}(3)$ (rigid-body movement) symmetry.
+It improves the performance over equivariant diffusion models and outperforms alignment-based methods universally for small molecules and proteins, representing a new framework that surpasses previous symmetry treatments in generative models.